tyj916/shopping-cart/README.md

 A mock shopping cart project that contains at least a home page, a shop page and a checkout page.
 Users will be navigating these pages through a navigation bar, just like a normal working shopping website.

+This project is built for learning purpose only.
+Thus, some minor details and functions will not be implemented.

 Things to have:
 - navigation bar
 - home page